ApolloAuto/apollo/docs/howto/how_to_launch_Apollo.md

 ![Navigation Mode](images/dreamview_2_5_setup_profile.png)

-### Replay demo rosbag
+### Replay demo record

-To see if the system works, use the demo 'bag' which feeds the system.
+To see if the system works, use the demo 'record' which feeds the system.

 ```
-# get rosbag note that the command download is required
-python ./docs/demo_guide/rosbag_helper.py demo_2.5.bag

-# You can now replay this demo "bag" in a loop with the '-l' flag
+# You can now replay this demo "record" in a loop with the '-l' flag
-rosbag play -l demo_2.5.bag
+cyber_recorder play -f docs/demo_guide/demo_3.5.record -l
 ```

 Dreamview should show a running vehicle now.
 (The following image might be different due to changes in frontend.)